-Your final stop of the Golden Circle tour is the mighty Gullfoss waterfall (“Golden Falls”).
-The glacial river, Hvítá, plunges 32 metres down two tiers of this dramatic feature, creating a loud and misty experience that culminates into one of the most powerful sights in the country.
+Your final stop of the Golden Circle tour is the mighty Gullfoss waterfall ("Golden Falls").
+The glacial river, Hvítá, plunges 105 feet (32 meters) down two tiers of this dramatic feature, creating a loud and misty experience that culminates into one of the most powerful sights in the country.

 You will spend your second night of this package at accommodation in southern Iceland.
 If the skies are clear, you might see the celestial display of the Northern Lights.

 Today, you will be driven to two of the country’s most beloved waterfalls, Skógafoss and Seljalandsfoss.
-Although both measure over 60 metres, they could not be any more different.
+Although both measure over 197 feet (60 meters), they could not be any more different.
 Seljalandsfoss has a narrow stream, falling over a concaved cliff, while Skógafoss is much wider and more powerful.

 Those who reach the top are privy to a gorgeous, panoramic view of the surrounding scenery.
-Fear not, your guide will provide you with all of the necessary equipment, including crampons and a helmet; all you need to do is add this adventure to your trip during the booking process.
+Fear not.
+Your guide will provide you with all necessary equipment, including crampons and a helmet; all you need to do is add this adventure to your trip during the booking process.